pierce-smith1/fractalthorns/README.md

 PRIVATE_API_KEY="<generate a cryptographically random string of characters here>"
 ```

-Then, you can run the local development server with `npm run dev`, which will serve on `localhost:4321`.
+Then, after running `npm install`, you can run the local development server with `npm run dev`, which will serve on `localhost:4321`.
 Note that if a server is already running on 4321 it will _not_ fail fast, it will just pick a different port.

 #### Building and deploying